Connect FAQs

 The administrative user will publish the MCP endpoint on the backend.
 Other users in the organization will then automatically see the connectors and tools they have access to.

 Customers generally prefer a single connector layer to manage all auditing and security, especially when using multiple AI tools (such as Claude and OpenAI) across different departments.
 The Connect platform is designed to be "out of the box," standard, and tuned for performance and security for knowledge workers, without requiring the manual creation or wrapping of MCP endpoints.
+Connect also provides governance and observability for which tools are being called by whom, along with tool scoping, etc.

 Can we control access to specific tools within a large system like Salesforce?